 The last of these is particularly nice.
-It provides reminders on the current status – day or night heating – and latest actions performed as well as providing heads up weather warnings.
-For example: it is raining today don’t forget an umbrella!
-Unfortunately the app can’t currently be set to give such warnings as smartphone notifications and you do forget to check given operation of the Tado quickly fades in the background.
+It provides reminders on the current status – day or night heating – and latest actions performed, as well as providing heads up weather warnings.
+For example: it's raining today, don’t forget an umbrella!
+Unfortunately, the app can’t currently be set to provide such warnings as smartphone notifications, and you do forget to check given operation of the Tado quickly fades in the background.

-A nice touch is also being able to enter your current heating costs – duration, amount, building type, preferred temperatures - but sadly it doesn’t go as far as letting you enter your particular tariff.
-Add that and it would be a very powerful feature if it could be cross referenced across energy providers.
+A nice touch is being able to enter your current heating costs – duration, amount, building type, preferred temperatures.
+But sadly, it doesn’t go as far as letting you enter your particular tariff.
+Add that and it would be a very powerful feature if it could be cross-referenced across energy providers.

 So what about the 31% quoted savings?
-Your individual energy needs, tariffs and home size make for huge variants, but quite simply a system which automatically adjusts your heating when you are and aren’t there is going to be more accurate than even the most painstaking of manually programmed boilers.
-Furthermore it won’t forget when you go on holiday or have an impromptu weekend away.
+Your individual energy needs, tariffs and home size make for huge variants, but quite simply a system that automatically adjusts your heating when you're at home and away is going to be more accurate than even the most painstaking of manually programmed boilers.
+Furthermore, it won’t forget when you go on holiday or have an impromptu weekend away.

-Consequently we did track monthly savings around the 25-30% mark compared to our time with a standard thermostat - though if you have a precisely set thermostat or very predictable weekly routine the savings are likely to be a lot less.
-On the flip side it was roughly inline with savings we have seen from the Nest so picking a detection-based thermostat is mostly about picking the platform and aesthetic you prefer.
+Consequently, we did track monthly savings around the 25-30% mark compared to our time with a standard thermostat – although if you have a precisely set thermostat or very predictable weekly routine then the savings are likely to be a lot less.
+On the flip side, it was roughly in line with savings we've seen from the Nest, so picking a detection-based thermostat is mostly about choosing the platform and aesthetic you prefer.

-That said for the right demographic the Tado is a hit.
-It is stylish, simple and intuitive and does its job brilliantly.
-It is a close run thing with the Nest.
-The Nest has even better aesthetics and no bridge plus a wider ecosystem that includes its excellent Protect smart smoke alarm and the promise of an array of compatible IoT devices in future as Nest has opened up its platform.
+That said, for the right demographic the Tado is a hit.
+It's stylish, simple and intuitive, and does its job brilliantly.
+It's a close-run thing with the Nest.
+The Nest has even better aesthetics and no bridge, plus a wider ecosystem that includes its excellent Protect smart smoke alarm and integration with other smart home devices via its Works With Nest program.

-Existing Tado customers won’t need to upgrade, but if you haven’t taken the plunge yet on a smart thermostat Tado now makes an even more compelling case for your hard earned cash.
+Existing Tado customers won’t need to upgrade, but if you haven’t taken the plunge yet with a smart thermostat then Tado now makes an even more compelling case for your hard-earned cash.